-The ECB considers that two of the most common and significant IT risk areas, as identified within European banking supervision, are cyber risks, such as the potential for cybercrime, and the increased reliance on outsourcing, including cloud computing.
+A fintech bank has a business model that is at its core technology-driven, and it can employ technology at an early stage of maturity.
+As a key component of their business models, applicants should ensure that they have specific controls for the related risks.
+Two of the most common and significant IT risk areas, as identified within the SSM, are cyber risks, such as the potential for cyber crime, and the increased reliance on outsourcing, including cloud computing.

-An increased vulnerability to cyberattacks arises from the involvement of a wide range of stakeholders.
-Given the propensity for higher levels of outsourcing by a fintech bank which involves data sharing across a broader range of parties, the bank's vulnerability to cyberattacks is increased.
-These cyberattacks may cause service disruption, loss of customer data, fraudulent financial transactions and systems outages.
+An increased vulnerability to cyber attacks arises from the involvement of a wide range of stakeholders.
+Given the propensity for higher levels of outsourcing by a fintech bank which involves data sharing across a broader range of parties, the bank's vulnerability to cyber attacks is increased.
+These cyber attacks may cause service disruption, loss of customer data, fraudulent financial transactions and systems outages.

-The assessment of IT-related risks
+Box 4 The assessment of IT-related risks

-Safeguards against cyber attacks
+• Safeguards against cyber attacks

-The ECB and NCAs will assess the safeguards implemented by the fintech bank to minimise the impact of cyber risk, in particular:
+The ECB and NCAs will assess the safeguards to be implemented by the fintech bank to minimise the impact of cyber risk, which could include, inter alia: